 The budget tells you what levels of sales, expenses, and other assets and liabilities you want to achieve in a particular time frame.
-In contrast, the forecasting will tell you what you will achieve considering the current trends and past data.
+In contrast, forecasting will tell you what you will achieve considering the current trends and past data.

-The budget considers past data to predict and set certain levels for sales, expense, capital, asset, and liabilities so that you can compare your actual performance against the budgeted plan.
+The budget considers past data to predict and set certain levels for sales, expense, capital, assets, and liabilities so that you can compare your actual performance against the budgeted plan.
 On the other hand, forecasting considers market trends and analysis to understand how your business will achieve the forecasted revenue for a specified period.

 Flexibility for Revision